NSHipster/articles/2013-03-25-search-kit.md

 ref: "https://developer.apple.com/library/mac/#documentation/UserExperience/Reference/SearchKit/Reference/reference.html"
 category: CoreServices
 rating: 9.1
-description: "Search Kit is a C framework for searching and indexing content in human languages.
+excerpt: "Search Kit is a C framework for searching and indexing content in human languages.
 It supports matching on phrase or partial word, including logical & wildcard operators, and can rank results by relevance.
 Search Kit also provides document summarization, which is useful for generating representative excerpts.
 And best of all: it's thread-safe."
 ---

 NSHipsters love irony, right?
 How about this for irony: